-The mankind in the 21st century is facing unpredicted and unprecedented various new problems including the COVID-19 pandemic and accelerating global warming.
-In the meantime, the internet, big data, and AI have been developed as an indispensable fundamental social infrastructure, and new possibilities of science and technologies are emerging now to fight with these threats.
-Data science is an area providing methodologies for handling and analysis of data, and serves as a powerful tool in this context.
+In the 21st century, mankind is facing a number of unpredictable and unprecedented new problems including the COVID-19 pandemic and accelerating global warming.
+At the same time, the internet, big data, and AI have come to be an indispensable fundamental social infrastructure, and new possibilities of science and technologies are emerging now for addressing the above problems.
+The field of data science provides methodologies for the handling and analysis of data; in that context, it is a powerful tool.

+Center for Data Science and Education/Research in Data Science

-Reflecting this circumstance, it is an urgent and significant challenge for the government and municipalities to reform the current policymaking process into the new, data and model driven one with the help of data science.
-Even the fate of this country may depend on the success of this renovation.
-One of the major obstacles, however, is the existing towering wall separating liberal arts/social sciences and technology/ natural sciences.
-The wall is deeply rooted in the traditional higher educational systems.
-Because of this, the most of those who engaged in policy making struggle with their problems without any background of data science, missing opportunities to learn the subject in spite of their high potential and ability.
-It is urgently necessary to eliminate this situation and foster policymakers with interdisciplinary broad perspectives.
-With such awareness, GRIPS established the Center for Data Science in April 2022, with the aim of promoting both education and research of data science, directed at the development of policy science.
-For that purpose, GRIPS will conduct necessary projects concerning data science education and research, centered on the following:
+These circumstances pose an urgent and significant challenge for the national government and municipalities: to reform current policymaking processes into new, data- and modeldriven ones-which will surely require the support of data science.
+Even the fate of this country might depend on the success of this renovation.

+One major obstacle, however, is the towering wall separating liberal arts/social sciences and technology/natural sciences.
+The wall is deeply entrenched in traditional higher educational systems.
+As a result, most of those engaged in policy making pursue their research problems with no background in data science, missing the opportunity to acquire knowledge and skills in the subject despite their high potential and ability.
+It is urgently necessary to rectify this situation and foster policymakers with broad interdisciplinary perspectives.

-- (1) Follow up data science-related classes; - (2) Provide consultations to students and researchers concerning data analysis and modeling as a whole; - (3) Provide training on how to use software, such as the R language and Stata, and on the mathematical theory for data science: - (4) Promote joint research relating to data science inside and outside GRIPS and hold related symposiums; and - (5) Develop GRIPS's data archives.
+With strong awareness of this situation, GRIPS established the Center for Data Science in April 2022, aiming to promote both education in and research on data science, directed at the development of policy science.
+For that purpose, GRIPS will conduct necessary projects concerning data science education and research, centered on the following actions: (1) Provision of follow-up data science-related classes; (2) Provision of consultations for students and researchers concerning data analysis and modeling as a whole; (3) Provision of training in the use of software such R language and Stata, and instruction in the mathematical theory for data science;

+(4) Promotion of joint data science related research within and outside GRIPS, and hold related symposiums; and(5) Development of GRIPS' data archives.

-GRIPS has academic policy science researchers in broad areas, covering from arts to sciences, and policymakers well-versed in planning and implementation of policies as its faculty, and offers an ideal environment for data science education and research in the field of policy science, also in terms of its easily accessible location
+GRIPS faculty includes academic policy science researchers in broad areas, from the arts to sciences, and policymakers wellversed in planning and implementation of policies.
+As such, GRIPS offers an ideal environment for data science education and research in the field of policy science, also in terms of its easily accessible location.